MadoFrog/Canberrachan/README.md

 1. Download and extract lainchan to your web directory or get the latest development version with:

-        git clone git://github.com/MadoFrog/madochan.git
+        git clone git://github.com/MadoFrog/Canberrachan.git

 2. Navigate to ```install.php``` in your web browser and follow the prompts.
-3.	madochan should now be installed.
+3. Canberrachan should now be installed.
 Log in to ```mod.php``` with the default username and password combination: **admin / password**.

 Please remember to change the administrator account password.